wavefrontHQ/wavefront-sdk-python/README.md

 # Send list of data immediately
 wavefront_sender.send_distribution_now(batch_histogram_data)
 ```

-### Batch Trace Data
+#### Batch Trace Data

-If you are directly using the Sender SDK to send data to the service, you won’t see span-level RED metrics by default unless you use the Wavefront Proxy and define a custom tracing port (`tracing_port`).
+If you are directly using the Sender SDK to send data to the service, you won’t see span-level RED metrics by default unless you use the Wavefront proxy and define a custom tracing port (`tracing_port`).
 See [Instrument Your Application with Wavefront Sender SDKs](https://docs.wavefront.com/tracing_instrumenting_frameworks.html#instrument-your-application-with-wavefront-sender-sdks) for details.

 ```python
 from uuid import UUID